Arditti93/m47-weather-application/README.md

 - Find the branch you are looking for and switch to it using `git checkout {branch name}`

+- Pull the lastest changes on the main branch to your working branch `git pull origin main`

 - Start work on the branch and make sure you commit little and often by doing the following

 - `git add .`